Reports & violations center

 Left: Empty state - No account violations; Middle: Existing account violation; Right: Reports submitted by the user

-To reduce cognitive load and make the groupings clearer at a glance, I explored a progressive disclosure pattern using collapsible rows, allowing people to focus on key information first and expand details as needed.
+I explored a collapsible interaction pattern to reduce cognitive load and make the groupings clearer at a glance, allowing people to focus on key information first and expand details as needed.

 Left: Your Violations tab – All rows collapsed; Right: Your Violations tab – Row expanded